 Ms. Arnold co-authored a chapter in the 2016 publication "Revolutionizing K-12 Blended Learning through i2Flex Classroom Model."
 In addition, she provides professional development (presentations, workshops and webinars) to other foreign language teachers in Greece and abroad.

-Mr. Arsenikos was born in Athens.
-He attended pre-school and elementary in Melbourne, Australia.
+Mr. Arsenikos was born in Athens, Greece.
+He was raised in Melbourne, Australia.
 He holds a B.Sc. in Chemistry and a Master in Environmental Chemistry and Technology obtained from the National and Kapodistrian University of Athens.
 During his undergraduate and postgraduate studies, he participated in numerous oceanographic and environmental programs.

 He has been in education since his early academic years teaching science to students of all levels.
 Since 2010 he has been responsible for the creation of multiple e-learning projects in chemistry and math for elementary, middle and high school students.